argoproj/argo-cd/README.md

 ## What is Argo CD?

-Argo CD is a declarative, continuous delivery for Kubernetes.
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

 ![Argo CD UI](docs/argocd-ui.gif)